mcky/mondo-sheets/README.md

 `npm run list-hooks` - List webhooks
 `npm run register-hook` - Register a webhook for this application
 `npm run dedupe-hooks` - Remove webhooks with duplicate URLs

+## Todo
+- Get the current account balance when a webhook is fired

 ## Notes
 The sheets API seems to silently fail if you try sending too many rows too fast.
 For now I've implimented a delay between adding rows.